 People may not realize that public events can benefit from mystery shopping just as much as any industry.
 Sporting events, concerts, conventions, plays and many other public events often look to improve their customer satisfaction.
 One of the best ways to do so is to hire mystery shoppers to let them know what they can improve from the perspective of a patron.

-If you're fortunate enough to snag an assignment where you get to cover a concert, football game or another public event, you'll be tasked with making note of how facilities are operated from the perspective of a patron.
+If you’re fortunate enough to snag an assignment where you get to cover a concert, football game or other public event, you’ll be tasked with making note of how the facilities are operated from the perspective of a patron.
 Your job will start with the process of receiving a ticket at the box office or will call, gaining entry into the facility, going through security, participating in the experience and finishing off with your departure afterwards.
-You'll be keeping track of the most minute details of your experience along the way.
-You'll also be encouraged to interact with various employees, which you should record in your report later on.
+You’ll be keeping track of the most minute details of your experience along the way.
+You’ll also be encouraged to interact with various employees, which you should record in your report later on.
 Spending at least three hours at the venue is the recommended amount of time it should take to get all of your interactions and observations out of the way, according to Mystery Shopper Magazine.

 The pay for these kinds of jobs isn’t expected to be anything phenomenal unless the event isn’t as popular and the client hopes to entice mystery shoppers.
 Some of these jobs will offer mystery shoppers reimbursement for ticket and parking prices, which can get as high as a few hundred dollars.
 Also, a part of your interactions with employees may include concessions.
 Sometimes you’ll be given a particular item to purchase or a dollar amount to spend.